raspberrypi/documentation/usage/demos/README.md

-# Demo Programs
+# Demo programs

 Here are some example programs to demonstrate the Pi's capabilities.
+Note that not all the demo applications will run on a Pi 4 due to the way the new 3D libraries work; the non-working ones will report an error message if run on a Pi 4.

 ![Mandelbrot fractal](images/mandelbrot.jpg)